ISSac25E/WordOfLife/readme.md

-### Word Of Life - Amir Gorkovchenko (Mid-Late 2022)
+# Word Of Life - Amir Gorkovchenko (Mid-Late 2022)

 This was a volunteer project I took for a neighboring church that I developed and successfully deployed.

 Very similar to my RTX V2, but refreshed once again and redocumented.
-More extensive testing has been done and other bugs improved.
+More extensive testing has been done and other features improved.
+This would be the RTX V2.1

 Lots of the IP communication code (from RTX V2) has been modified for a different module (W5500 ethernet module)